Filming the naming of

 and a 21-gun salute by cannon, followed by the bands playing

-Advance Australia and God Save the King;
+Advance Australia and God Save the King (the National Anthem);

 and after this the Prime Minister called for three cheers for Lady Denman.